nikogura/nikogura.com/ManagedSecrets.md

 Managed Secrets is basically just a YAML interface to your secret storage system..
 Interfaces are like fences.
 Good fences make for good neighbors.

 Managing a secrets system is like making sausage.
 The diner doesn't care how the sausage gets made.
 They just get to take a bite and enjoy.  *yum*

+## Usage

+Users don't interact with the secrets backend to provision secrets.
+They don't interact with it to obtain secrets either.

+Using the [secrets](https://github.com/nikogura/secrets) example tool, you use `secrets fetch` to fetch whatever secrets you're allowed to have, and `secrets exec` to exec a subprocess with the secrets exported as ENV vars in your subprocess.

+You can run `secrets checksum` to obtain a checksum of all secrets available to you, which allows you to detect whether they've changed, and if so, take whatever action is appropriate.

+The whole idea of Managed Secrets is to give the user - in this case the application developer the UX they've always wanted - they want secrets to 'just be there' when they're needed.
+Likewise the administrator gets the UX they want - they can control what goes where, and report to auditors about who obtained what, and when the need inevitably arises, they can instantly respond and 'rotate' (i.e. change) the secrets.
+Everybody wins!